macleod-ee/FirefoxSidebar/readme.md

 # Firefox Sidebar (Edge-Like Vertical Tabs)

-**Note as of 2025.01.20:**

-This version uses the new and improved sidebar integration in Firefox, as we have come to learn, this is ***only available in Nightly***. please see the older versions previous to v2-2025.01.07 for installation instructions.

-**Note as of v2-2025.01.07:**
+**Note as of 2025.02.09:**

+This version is now available in atleast the developer-edition, unknown in stable.
+The actition of the new native vertical tab subsystem is now even easier, the instructions below are updated. **This overrides the default vertical tab subsystem, replaces it with Sidebery (or TST), and allows for *dynamic indentation*.

-- This is now using (and replaces!) the new built in Firefox 133/134/135 vertical tabs, make sure you are updated.
+- This is now using (and replaces!) the new built in Firefox 134<?)+  vertical tabs, make sure you are updated.
 - This allows you to replace it with any of your preferred vertical tab extension options:
     - Sidebery (preferred), TreeStyleTabs, etc.
 - If you are still on an older version of Firefox, please check the releases page for the older versions.